Find the therapist that best suits you!

 Clinical Director/Licensed Clinical Mental Health Counselor

-You are the expert on your life, therefore I use a collaborative approach to therapy driven by your input.
-Together we will develop a treatment plan to give you the tools and skills to achieve your optimal life satisfaction and emotional wellness in a caring non-judgmental environment.
-My counseling experience spans all ages, for individual, couples, family and group therapy.
+You are the expert on your life; therefore, I use a collaborative approach to therapy driven by your input.
+Together, we will develop a treatment plan to give you the tools and skills to achieve your optimal life satisfaction and emotional wellness in a caring, non-judgmental environment.
+My counseling experience spans all ages, for individuals, couples, families, and groups.
 I provide comprehensive clinical assessments, substance abuse and ADHD assessments.
+I also hold a supervisor license, which allows me to provide supervision to provisionally licensed mental health counselors.
 I have treated a range of symptoms, including adjustment disorders, oppositional defiant disorder, ADHD, PTSD, anxiety, depression, bipolar disorder, schizophrenia, personality disorder, and substance use disorders.

-My groups are all classroom style to not put anyone on the spot in front of others.
-This puts you in charge of how much or how little you share in group.
+My groups are all classroom style so as not to put anyone on the spot in front of others.
+This puts you in charge of how much or how little you share in the group.
 The groups are designed to help you gain the maximum skills and tools, even if you share minimally.

 Licensed Clinical Mental Health Counselor